 All the leading firms offer something to new account holders and now it’s almost to become expected.
 Operators that don’t offer a welcome bonus are now the exception and all must do it to keep up wither rest of the sector.
 The genuine bonuses that are realistic will continue to appear and the poor ones will be identified on review sites.
 Bad reputations can soon be picked through social media and blogs and forums.
 Offering poor value in a bonus will be exposed relatively quickly and do damage to a company and their appeal.

 The free bet and bonus are now established in betting in the UK.
 Some websites offer a service to identify and take advantage of them with matched betting.
 Recent and future trends indicate that these offers are not going to disappear and could become more lucrative because the small number of dominant firms can afford to spend more in acquiring new customers and ensuring the loyalty of existing ones.
-Sports betting bonuses are not going anywhere yet and for the foreseeable future are here to stay.
+A sports betting bonus is not going anywhere, and it is here to stay.